-As a minimum, the listed equity and corporate fixed income portions of this investment option do not invest in companies that generate greater than:
+As a minimum, the listed equity and corporate fixed income portions of this investment option seek to exclude companies that generate greater than:

-- 5% of their revenue4 from: - the production of tobacco products (for example cigarettes, cigars, tobacco) - o the manufacture and/or production of the core weapon system, or components/services of the core weapon system, that are considered tailor-made and essential for the lethal use of chemical weapons, biological weapons and/or cluster munitions. - 10% of their revenue4 from coal extraction for energy production (thermal coal mining), or the exploration and production of oil and gas.
+- 5% of their revenue4 from: - the production of tobacco products (for example cigarettes, cigars, tobacco) - the manufacture and/or production of the core weapon system, or components/services of the core weapon system, that are considered tailor-made and essential for the lethal use of chemical weapons, biological weapons, cluster munitions and landmines. - 10% of their revenue4 from coal extraction for energy production (thermal coal mining), or the exploration and production of oil and gas.